raffaelespazzoli/openshift-enablement-exam/misc/prometheus/README.md

 # Install all in one
-This will install promethues, grafana and the additional kube-metrics prometheus scraper
+This will install Prometheus, Grafana and the additional kube-metrics prometheus scraper
 ```
 oc new-project prometheus
 oc create sa prometheus